roboll/helmfile/README.md

    --quiet, -q                  silence output --namespace value, -n value  Set namespace.
 Uses the namespace set in the context by default --selector,l value           Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
 	                              A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
-                                --labels tier=frontend,tier!=proxy --labels tier=backend.
+	                              --selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
-                                The name of a release can be used as a label. --labels name=myrelease --kube-context value         Set kubectl context.
+	                              The name of a release can be used as a label. --selector name=myrelease --kube-context value         Set kubectl context.
 Uses current context by default --help, -h                   show help
    --version, -v                print the version